 This FAQ focuses on RPM Remote Print Manager® ("RPM").
-For related topics, please see the FAQ list to the top right.
+For related topics, please see the FAQ list in the menu above.

 Processing based on print job content type